oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 Products that receive but do not implement the ‘allow ipv6_net’ Command:
 * MUST NOT respond with a OK/200
-* SHOULD respond with the 501 response code
+* SHOULD respond with the 501 Response code
 * SHOULD respond with ‘Target type not supported’ in the status text
 * MAY respond with the 500 status code

 ### 2.3.2 Deny
 ‘Deny’ can be treated as mathematical complement to ‘allow’.
-With the exception of the additional ‘drop_process’ actuator-argument, the Targets, Specifiers, Options and corresponding Responses are identical to the four ‘allow’ Commands.
+With the exception of the additional ‘drop_process’ Actuator-Argument, the Targets, Specifiers, Options and corresponding Responses are identical to the four ‘allow’ Commands.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the ‘deny’ Action and valid Target type.

-Upon receipt of a Command with an ARGUMENT that is not supported by the actuator:
+Upon receipt of a Command with an ARGUMENT that is not supported by the Actuator:

 * MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code